genesiscommunitysuccess/docs/docs/01_getting-started/06_configure-deployment-plugin.md

 ./gradlew setupEnvironment
 ```

-##### Genesis deploy tasks
+#### Genesis deploy tasks

 `deploy-<project-name>-project.zip` - this task deploys the current project to the Genesis environment specified for `genesis-home`.
-Note that `<project-name>` must be replaced with the actual project name.
+The `<project-name>` must be the name of the project you want to create.
 For example, if the project you work on is called `alpha`, then this task will be `deploy-alpha-project.zip`

 Usage:
 ```shell